stripe/stripe-commercetools-checkout-app/README.md

 - **payment_intent.succeeded**: Creates a payment transaction Charge: Success.
 - **payment_intent.payment_failed**: Modify the payment transaction Authorization to Failure.
 - **payment_intent.requires_action**: Logs the information in the connector app inside the Processor logs.
-- **charge.refunded**: Create a payment transaction Refund to Success and a Chargeback to Success.
+- **charge.refunded**: Creates a payment transaction Refund to Success and a Chargeback to Success.
+The system now properly handles multiple refund events by retrieving the latest refund information from Stripe and updating the payment with the correct refund details.
+More infomration in [Enhanced support for multiple refunded events](./processor/README.md#enhanced-refund-processing)
 - **charge.succeeded**: Create the payment transaction to 'Authorization:Success' if charge is not capture.
 - **charge.captured**: Logs the information in the connector app inside the Processor logs.